Background

 Now, a little digression to self-psychology.

+Self-psychology is a school of psychoanalytical theory that stresses the importance in healthy self-development of an individual's relationships with others.
 So it's a relational school.
 It kind of meshes well with earlier schools of thought, like object relations, especially the British schools of object relations.

+So it's very important.
 Relationships with other people define who you are, define your identity.

 The self-psychology school in psychoanalytical theory locates the source of many psychological problems in caregivers' lack of responsiveness to the child's emotional needs.